 - Greenfield Video Game Addiction Test: Take this quiz to gain more insight into the nature of your own addiction.

-So ask yourself why you like to game so much.
+So ask yourself why you specifically like to game so much.

-Doing so may reveal an intuitive way to solve your problem immediately.
+This may take a bit of soul searching and more of that brutal self-honesty.
+But doing so may reveal an intuitive way to solve your problem almost immediately.

 There’s certainly nothing wrong with creativity, but you might be able to break away from the games more by mixing things up.
 Try finding another creative outlet that involves movement or nature.

-This may include drawing, dancing, singing, writing, or even just walking and taking in the world.
+This may include drawing, dancing, singing, writing, or even just walking a lot and taking in the world.

 What is something you loved doing when you were a kid?